DataDog/integrations-extras/nvml/README.md

 8. If you're using Docker and k8s, you will need to expose the environment variables NVIDIA_VISIBLE_DEVICES and NVIDIA_DRIVER_CAPABILITIES.
 See the included Dockerfile for an example.

-9. If you want to be able to corrolate reserved k8s nvidia devices with the k8s pod using the device, you will need to mount the unix domain socket `/var/lib/kubelet/pod-resources/kubelet.sock` into your agent's configuration.
+9. If you want to be able to correlate reserved k8s nvidia devices with the k8s pod using the device, you will need to mount the Unix domain socket `/var/lib/kubelet/pod-resources/kubelet.sock` into your agent's configuration.
 More information about this socket is on the kubernetes [website][8].
 Note this device is in beta support for version 1.15.

 ### Configuration